 At the close of 2011, the extent to which universities and K-12 schools can regulate the off-campus speech of their students is still very much unsettled.
 In 2012, we can look forward to the decision of the Supreme Court as to the certiorari petition in Layshock and Blue Mountain, which might provide some much-needed guidance on the issue.
 Of course, we’ll continue to fight for student rights here at FIRE, and we’ll keep you posted on all legal developments.

-Schools: University of California San Diego State University University of Minnesota – Twin Cities Cases: University of California Hastings College of the Law: Denial of Recognition to Christian Law School Group Lopez v.
+Schools: San Diego State University University of California University of Minnesota – Twin Cities Cases: University of California Hastings College of the Law: Denial of Recognition to Christian Law School Group Lopez v.
 Candaele